kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) In the case of other products, obtain approval from the FAA for installation on type-certificated aircraft.

-\(b\) Notwithstanding the provisions of §147.3 of this chapter, the holder of a production certificate for a primary category aircraft, or for a normal, utility, or acrobatic category aircraft of a type design that is eligible for a special airworthiness certificate in the primary category under §21.184(c), may—
+\(b\) Notwithstanding the provisions of [[Volume 3/H Schools and other certificated agencies/0147 Aviation maintenance technician schools.md#§147.3   Certificate required.|§147.3]] of this chapter, the holder of a production certificate for a primary category aircraft, or for a normal, utility, or acrobatic category aircraft of a type design that is eligible for a special airworthiness certificate in the primary category under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.184   Issue of special airworthiness certificates for primary category aircraft.|§21.184]](c), may—

-\(1\) Conduct training for persons in the performance of a special inspection and preventive maintenance program approved as a part of the aircraft's type design under §21.24(b), provided a person holding a mechanic certificate with appropriate airframe and powerplant ratings issued under part 65 of this chapter gives the training; and
+\(1\) Conduct training for persons in the performance of a special inspection and preventive maintenance program approved as a part of the aircraft's type design under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.24   Issuance of type certificate: primary category aircraft.|§21.24]](b), provided a person holding a mechanic certificate with appropriate airframe and powerplant ratings issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]] gives the training; and

 \(2\) Issue a certificate of competency to persons successfully completing the approved training program, provided the certificate specifies the aircraft make and model to which the certificate applies.